danielperezrubio/blog/README.md

 #### Postgres database

-Postgres database will be created by docker with this variables
+Postgres database will be created by docker with this variables:

 - `POSTGRES_USER`: Postgres username.
 - `POSTGRES_PASSWORD`: Postgres password.